Get Inflow Ltd, trading under the name Inflow, (“we”) are committed to protecting and respecting your privacy.

 5. Where we store your personal data

-All information and data you provide to us is stored on secure servers with trusted 3rd party suppliers, Squarespace and Amazon Web Services (‘AWS’) within the European Economic Area (‘EEA’).
+All information and data you provide to us is stored on secure servers with trusted 3rd party suppliers, WordPress and Amazon Web Services (‘AWS’) within the European Economic Area (‘EEA’).
 AWS complies with EU Data Protection Directive (‘Directive 95/46/EC’), which sets out several data protection requirements, which apply when personal data is being processed.
 AWS are industry leaders in the provision of hosting services and take security very seriously – you can find out more about their security policies and processes in their Security Whitepaper.

 All passwords are stored in encrypted form and all traffic is transmitted securely via SSL by default.
 However, it may be possible that your anonymised data is transferred to, and stored at, a destination outside the EEA – such as Google Analytics.
 By submitting your personal data, you agree to this transfer, storing or processing.